walbeck85/AttentHive/README.md

-# Mimamori – Pet Care Coordination Platform
+# AttentHive – Pet Care Coordination Platform

-**Mimamori** (見守り) loosely means “watching over” in Japanese.
-This app helps families, roommates, and pet‑sitting networks coordinate pet care without the anxious text-message loop, “Did anyone feed the dog?”
+**AttentHive** is a shared hub for coordinating pet care.
+It helps families, roommates, and pet‑sitting networks coordinate pet care without the anxious text-message loop, “Did anyone feed the dog?”

-Mimamori gives you a shared source of truth for **who did what, when, and for which pet**.
+AttentHive gives you a shared source of truth for **who did what, when, and for which pet**.

+Earlier iterations of this project used the working title **Mimamori** (見守り, “watching over” in Japanese); you may still see that name referenced in commit history or older documentation.

 ---